babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 ## 4. CometBFT Validator Configuration

-First, we need to get the validator's consensus public key to create the validator configuration file:
+First, retrieve your validator's consensus public key using the following
+command:

 ```shell
 babylond tendermint show-validator --home <home>
 ```

-It will output a public key in the following format:
+This command reads your validator's key information from `priv_validator_key.json` and outputs only the public key in a specific format required for validator registration.
+The output will look like:

 ```shell
 {"@type":"/cosmos.crypto.ed25519.PubKey","key":"0Wlt7ZPl0uvv7onsw4gP8FSQJUk986zMcOdWselDPM4="}
 ```

+You'll need this formatted public key output to create your validator's configuration file in the next step.

-Use the output of the command above and replace the `pubkey` and `<home>` value in the example below.
-Then subsequently run the following command to create the validator configuration file:
+Now we can use the output of the command above and replace the `pubkey` and `<home>` value in the example below.
+Subsequently run the following command to create the validator configuration file:

 ```shell
 cat > <home>/config/validator.json << EOF